A Simple Separable Exact C*-Algebra not Anti-isomorphic to Itself: Definitions

+This semigroup is an analog for positive elements of the semigroup of Murray-von Neumann equivalence classes of projections.
+If the \ca~$A$ is stably finite, then two projections $p, q \in M_{\infty} (A)$ are Murray-von Neumann equivalent if and only if they are Cuntz equivalent.
 In general, it is not easy to compute the Cuntz semigroup and it is not known how the Cuntz semigroup behaves with respect to tensor products or reduced free products.